Selective bidding meets pricing transparency standards and is the most favorable for optimizing a campaign based on traffic sources.

-2) The campaign receives traffic from one of the platforms that does not meet the required ROI.
+2) The campaign receives traffic from one of the platforms that do not meet the required ROI.
 Your first thought would be to disable this type of traffic source.
-But instead, you can reduce the rate for it, thereby lowering the price to the desired ROI level.
+But instead, you can reduce the rate for it, lowering the price to the desired ROI level.

 The change of ratio works only for sources with high volumes.
-It normally does not work for small publishers, since the volume of traffic is not going to change considerably.
+It usually does not work for small publishers, since the volume of traffic will not change considerably.

 Raising rates should be high as 2, 3, 4.